Freedom of Religion or Freedom to Harm?

 Balancing Rights, Not Pitting Them Against Each Other

 Freedom of religion is vital.
-But it must be balanced with freedom of belief and conscience for all Australians.
+However, it must be balanced with freedom of belief and conscience for all Australians.
 True religious liberty is not a weapon to silence dissent, nor a licence to vilify those who think differently.

 It is encouraging to see NSW undertaking this long-overdue reform.
 When the Anti-Discrimination Act was first drafted in 1977, the social threat of cults and high-control groups was not widely understood.
 Today, with inquiries like the Victorian Inquiry into cults and Organised fringe groups shedding light on these harms, we have the chance to modernise the law so that no one is left unprotected simply because their belief system is small, unconventional, or unfamiliar.